 TeamViewer will then be installed to your system and you will get the following message after a successful installation:

 You can launch TeamViewer any time you want by entering ‘TeamViewer’ in the Ubuntu Dash or access it from the Applications list.

 TeamViewer will open in the following view; through which you can connect or be connected to a remote computer.

 Uninstalling Teamviewer through the UI is fairly simple.
 On your Ubuntu desktop Activities toolbar, click the Ubuntu Software icon.

 The Ubuntu Software manager will open in the following view:

 Click on the Installed tab and locate the TeamViewer entry from the list of installed software.

 Click the Remove icon against the TeamViewer entry.

-A dialog will ask you if you are sure about removing the software from your system.
-Please enter the Remove button to uninstall TeamViewer.
-An authentication dialog will display for you to provide the authentication details for a sudo user as only an authorized user can install a software on Ubuntu.
+A dialog box will ask you if you are sure that you want to remove the software from your system.
+Please click the Remove button to uninstall TeamViewer.
+An authentication dialog is displayed where you need to provide authentication credentials for a sudo user, as only an authorized user can install software on Ubuntu.
 Enter your password and click the Authenticate button.
-After that, the uninstall process will begin, removing TeamViewer from your system.
+After that, the uninstallation process will begin, which will remove TeamViewer from your system.

-By following the steps described in this article, you can learn to download and install the latest version of TeamViewer on your Ubuntu system, both through the graphical user interface and the command line.
+By following the steps described in this article, you can learn how to download and install the latest version of TeamViewer on your Ubuntu system, both from the graphical user interface and the command line.